pksung1/folder-opener/README.md

 # Capacitor Folder Opener

-A Capacitor plugin that allows you to open folders in the device's file system.
+A Capacitor plugin that allows you to open folders containing a specified file in the device's file system.

 ## Install